Accounting and tax

 Please find below taxation considerations which will apply to businesses registered in Italy.
 As part of our Italy company formation services, we can also supply tailored advice re Italian tax obligations.

-- The standard corporate tax rate in Italy is 27.5%.
+- The standard corporate tax rate in Italy is 24% plus the regional tax on productive activities, which is usually 3.9%.
+For banks and other financial institutions, the corporate tax rate is 27.5%.
 Companies suspected of tax evasion by the Italian authorities or having recorded tax losses for three subsequent years will suffer a higher corporate tax rate of 38%;

 - All Italian companies must file their corporate tax returns by the 9th month following the completion of the accounting year.
 Late payment results in a penalty of up to 30% of the amount due;